 This reminds me something I loved to do when I was a child.
 I cut out figures from magazines and put them in a bag.
 When I wanted to play, I randomly took out one at a time, put it on the table and gradually invent a story.
 I think I was designing ever-changing connections between those figures.

-What other ways of creating connections do you know and use?
-You are welcome to share for enriching this list… The more connections we can create the more we can choose.
-Even when the elements we have seem to be few or not interesting, it is the quality of the relationship that can make a difference.
+The more connections we can create, the more we can interact and create meanings.
+Even when the elements we have seem a small number or not interesting, it is the quality of the relationship that can make the difference.